-The Department for Environment, Food & Rural Affairs has announced a 'Simpler Recycling' initiative.
-This new legislation is designed to improve business recycling rates, by standardising recycling practices across England.
+The Department for Environment, Food & Rural Affairs recently announced their 'Simpler Recycling’ initiative.
+This legislation is designed to improve business recycling rates, by standardising recycling practices across England.

-At the same time, Simpler Recycling encourages businesses to combine specific items together in one recycling bin.
+At the same time, Simpler Recycling encourages businesses to combine specific items together in one recycling bin (dry mixed recycling).
 This enables a higher level of recycling, whilst reducing the volume of waste going to landfill.
-The legislation, together with the recent changes to Landfill Tax - is designed to improve recycling rates.
+The legislation, together with the recent changes to Landfill Tax, is designed to improve recycling rates.

 “The introduction of the Simpler Recycling legislation aims to make it easier for businesses to recycle by mandating the segregation of food waste from other waste streams.
-In addition, by encouraging the consolidation of all dry recyclable materials into one bin, – it encourages more waste to be recycled, rather than using general waste bins, particularly when Landfill Tax increases will significantly impact on general waste costs.
+By consolidating all dry recyclable materials into one bin, businesses can recycle more and reduce general waste costs, particularly as Landfill Tax increases will significantly impact disposal costs.”

 Neil Pollard, Commercial Collections Director, Hills Waste Solutions